SStyles93/blog/_tabs/about.md

 order: 1
 ---

 I started my first studies as an economic then I went to train as a mechatronic engineer.
 I decided to pursue game development after a physical injury stopped me from working as mechatronic engineer.
 I am now doing a BS at SAE Institute and working on other projects on the side.
-I am actually working toward the obtention of my Bachelors degree and working as a CTO in StylesStudio.
+I am actually working to obtain my **Bachelors degree** and working as **CTO** in [StylesStudio](https://styles-studio.com/).

 ## Published projects